- Sleep Products

-We define naps as mid-day sleeping of under an hour.
+What is a nap?
+We define a nap as mid-day sleeping of under an hour, during which the body experiences light sleep.
 Longer sleep periods during the day are called siestas.

 You might hear about microsleep periods and think these are naps.
 They are not.
 Microsleep is unintentional brief (as little as a few seconds) of sleep, often of only part of the brain, and usually unknown (not consciously perceived) by the person.
 You do not want to have microsleep episodes.
 Indeed, intentional naps are a preventative measure against microsleep.

 Thankfully, short afternoon naps are good for us, so there’s no need to feel guilty about the afternoon slump – the midday energy slump experienced by many adults.
 But why does this phenomenon happen?

 The afternoon slump can be attributed to a variety of factors, from a heavy lunch to sheer boredom.
 However, your body may also be signalling you to fall asleep.
 Your body temperature changes throughout the day as part of your circadian rhythm.
 Its lowest point is in the morning just before waking, and it rises during the day.
 Between 2 p.m. and 4 p.m., however, your body naturally experiences a small dip in temperature, signaling the brain to produce the sleep-inducing hormone melatonin.
 This is a normal part of your circadian rhythm, but it helps explain why you feel sleepy in the afternoon.

 Is napping good for you?
 When done correctly, the benefits of napping are numerous.
 Short naps (of less than 1 hour) are associated with lowered risk of cardiovascular disease, improved productivity, and increased mental performance and learning.